gromano02/MultiTaskDeltaNet-UnsupervisedTest/README.md

    - The "results" folder contains images after preprocessing, which will have filament images without overlapping structures.
 Similarly, the "area1," "area2," and "area1-2" subfolders contain the A1 labels, A2 labels, and the difference between A1 and A2 (A1 - A2), respectively.
 The "img" subfolder in the results folder also contains filament images.
 It’s important to note that the 102 folder is a special case; it only contains the original images, while the result images are located in the 102_R1 and 102_R2 folders.

 3. **Testing the Code:** To test the code, please download the entire dataset, as the code is designed to read the dataset based on this specific structure.

+## Code
+The code folder contains all scripts required to train the models, perform hyperparameter search, and generate predictions.
+It also includes a checkpoints folder with saved models and a vis folder that holds raw prediction outputs for each model.

+To help you better understand and use the code, here are a few key points:

+1. **Model Training:**
+  - MTDN Model: We have separate code for the MTDN and U-net models.
+For the MTDN model, the file `main_siam_train.py` allows you to train various versions of MTDN.
+You can select the `trainer_siam` option for MTDN based on whether you want no_init, init1, or two init2.
+If you wish to train any of these versions, make sure to select and comment out the relevant lines in `trainer_siam.py`.
+This file contains detailed instructions on how to proceed.
+If you want to assess model performance immediately after training, you will also need to modify `test_siam_cd.py` accordingly.
+For the `trainer_siam_ablation`, this trains a single-task model.
+To do this, you need to train MTDN for A1 and A2 separately, which again requires selecting and commenting out the appropriate lines in `trainer_siam_ablation.py`.
+Each of these files includes comments to assist you in running the code and training the model.
+  - U-net Model: For the U-net model, the process is similar to training the MTDN single-task model.
+You will need to select and comment on the relevant lines in `trainer_unet.py` for either A1 or A2.

+2. **Model Testing:**

+For testing pre-trained models, use pred_siam.py (for all MTDN variants) and pred_unet.py (for U-net).
+Again, select the model variant by modifying the appropriate lines.

+3. **Hyperparameter Tuning:**
+ - The default training scripts include fixed seeds and recommended hyperparameters to reproduce results in the paper.
+ - To run your own hyperparameter search, use main_siam_raytune.py for MTDN or main_unet_raytune.py for U-net.
+Remember to comment/uncomment lines to choose the desired model variant.

+4. **Model Outputs:**

+ - Trained models are saved in the checkpoints folder.

+ - Prediction plots and performance summaries are saved in the vis folder.
+Additional evaluation results can be found in the Results folder.

+5. **Path Configuration:**

+ - Before running any code, update the paths in the scripts to match the location of your dataset, model checkpoints, and output directories.

+6. **Special Dataset Handling:**

+ - Some files (e.g., those with _phy) are designed to extract extra information from kinetic_curves.xlsx in addition to image data.
+These are included for future research use and do not affect current functionality.